 While I was in a quiet environment, however, it did help me to realise that the noisiest thing around was my own thinking mind!
-The ceaseless mental chatter left no ‘space’ for the existence of peace to be apparent.
+The ceaseless mental chatter left no ‘space’ for the peace to be apparent.

 So, how do we find peace?